Phazorknight/Cogito/Readme.md

   - Unlock Sound: Plays when the player interacts with the door status changes from locked to unlocked.
 Uses the AudioStreamPlayer3D.

 - Door Parameters:
+	Interaction text when locked: Sets the text that appears if the player crosshair hovers over the door object when door is locked.
   - Interaction text when closed: Sets the text that appears if the player crosshair hovers over the door object when door is closed.
   - Interaction text when open: Sets the text that appears if the player crosshair hovers over the door object when door is open.
   - Is locked: Set the locked stats of the door.
   - Key: Reference to the item that needs to be in the player's inventory to unlock the door.
 Hint: This can be any item resource, doesn't need to be of type KEY_ITEM.
   - Key hint: The hint that appears if player tries to open the door but doesn't have the key item.
 If this is empty, no hint will appear.
+  - Doors to sync with: Array of NodePaths who will sync to this door's state (open/close/locked).
+Useful for double doors, multi-part gates, etc.
+  - Tween Parameters - use these if your door animation is tween based.
+	- Is Sliding: Set this to true, if your door is sliding instead of rotating (using position parameters instead of rotation parameters)
+	- Use Z Axis: Sets which rotation axis to use.
+True = Use Z axis.
+False = Use Y axis.
+	- Bidirectional Swing: If true, the door will change rotation direction, depending on which side it is opened from.
 	- Open Rotation Deg: Sets object rotation for open position.
 In global degrees, this matches/influences the door object transform.
 	- Closed Rotation Deg: Sets object rotation for closed position.
 In global degrees, this matches/influences the door object transform.
 	- Door Speed: Speed of opening/closing.
+  - Animation Parameters - use these if your door animation is tween based.
+	- Is Animation Based: Set this to true if your door uses an Animation Player with animations (instead of tweens)
+	- Animation Player: Assign your Animation Player node.
+	- Opening Animation: String name of your opening animation that's present in the animation player.
+	- Reverse Opening Animation for close: If set to true, the opening animation will be played in reverse when the door is closed.
+	- Closing Animation: String name of your closing animmation that's present in the animation player.

 ## Inventory System